 We hadn’t known until Monday morning that Great Blue Heron hang out with wild turkey.
 If it’s true that “birds of a feather flock together,” what type of “birds” do you hang out with?

 Most of you know that my favorite things on this planet are trees.
 I love them!
-You can imagine, then, how tickled I was when the editor of Evolving Your Spirit magazine told me that she was going to print my article, “Dancing With Trees” in the Jul/Aug edition.
-Here is a LINK that will take you to the magazine.
-The article starts on page 4.
+You can imagine, then, how tickled I was when the editor of Evolving Your Spirit magazine told me that she is going to print my article, “Dancing With Trees.”

-In that same vein, some time ago I wrote a poem, also titled “Dancing With Trees,” that I shared in the old Gaia platform.
-I have reprinted it here:
+In that same vein, some time ago I wrote a poem, also titled “Dancing With Trees.”
+I’ve reprinted it here:

 Laying next to a deeply furrowed, massive trunk

 The earthy scent of bark beckons my fingers to caress